Kimescha/Artificial-Intelligence-Course-Activities/README.md

 # Artificial-Intelligence-Course-Activities
-The main assignments and project for the Data Mining course offered at the University of Tehran.

 The first assignment: creating an optimized maze player using Q-learning.
 I used Python Libraries such as Keras and MatPlotLib for this task.